uwcse440/web-cse440-wi17/_assignments/assignment2/index.md

 Prepare a presentation of your process in getting the right design.
 It should encompass all of your work in Assignment 2.

 - Two members of your team should deliver the presentation, each speaking to relatively equal portions.
-- An eight minute time limit will be strictly enforced, with additional time for questions.
+- A seven minute time limit will be strictly enforced, with additional time for questions.

 A suggested organization of this presentation is: